Why did the Board of the Society propose these changes?

 Kent Reliance Provident Society (The Society) is independent of Kent Reliance, which is a trading name of OneSavings Bank plc (the Bank).

-These proposals will not affect Kent Reliance mortgage or savings accounts in any way.
+These changes will not affect Kent Reliance mortgage or savings accounts in any way.
 The Bank will continue to provide and administer those accounts as it does today.
 Eligible deposits held by Kent Reliance are protected up to a total of £85,000 by the Financial Services Compensation Scheme, the UK’s deposit guarantee scheme.

 For more information you can visit www.kentreliance.co.uk/ or contact the Bank.
 Their contact details are available at www.kentreliance.co.uk/contact-us.